tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 ## Example Test Results

 For comparison purposes, here are some of the results from an A100.
-CUTLASS restuls were obtained with `PyTorch 2.3.1` while Triton results were obstained using `PyTorch 2.4.1`:
+CUTLASS results were obtained with `PyTorch 2.3.1` while Triton results were obtained using `PyTorch 2.4.1`:

 > [!NOTE]
 > Accuracy could vary ~ +-0.2 from run to run.